Do you work in an environment where a Teradata compression tool is installed that conforms to your satisfaction?

-If not, I assume you are probably not very pleased with having to walk your way through the databases, table by table, to find out what to compress on which column.
+If not, I assume you are probably not very pleased with having to walk through the databases, table by table, to find out what to compress on which column.

 It can be used for compressing a table for the first time or an update on given compressions.

-Also, DWHPRO TITHONIZER can be applied to one table in isolation or all of the tables of a database.
+Also, DWHPRO TITHONIZER can be applied to one table in isolation or all of a database’s tables.
 This enables you to perform demo or study runs over representative tables before any mass activity.

 The core assumption behind DWHPRO TITHONIZER is that it is possible to determine the one combination of compressions over columns that achieves the highest net benefit under the given circumstances and constraints.